 Erik Værbak is a danish painter born in 1958 in the city Nykøbing Falster in Denmark.
 Autodidact combined with training and mentoring by artists educated at danish academies of fine art in Denmark.

-Futhermore master of law and studies in journalism.
+Futhermore master of law, Diploma og Leadership and studies in journalism.
 Through the ages we beyond comparison find artists with a background as lawyer, for instance Wassily Kandinsky, Paul Gaugain and Pierre Bonnard.

 Erik Værbak widely fetches his inspiration from journeys and stays abroad, particularly Italy (Anticoli Corrado – a famous, historic community frequently visited by artists for example the danish painter Peter Ilsted).
 In addition France and the community Combret in southern France.
 Last but not the least Saint-Rémy–de-Provence has to be emphasised.
 Erik Værbak has followed the footsteps of the artist Vincent Van Gogh and visited the locations widely representing settings for his paintings, including the Saint-Poul Asylum, Saint-Rémy, a mental hospital where Van Gogh more times hospitalized himself.
 More of Erik Værbaks paintings reflects the self-same spots.

 Spain, particularly Andalusia has also inspired to a range of Erik Værbaks artworks.

 Denmark is also to be mentioned as inspiring source, not at least Bornholm og Gedser.
 Likewise artworks created in a former studio at the danish estate Vennerslund on the island Falster.